There was a time in the 1960’s when urban renewal in the United States was all the craze.

 Old, with our help, doesn’t have to go gently into the good night.

-If we can be made out of mud by our Creator, and it is good enough for Him, why would we want to tear down mud buildings made out of the same stuff as we are?
+Since Adam was created out of mud, and it was good enough for our Maker, why would we want to tear down mud buildings made out of the same stuff as we are?